MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/billing.md

 ## How the number of processor cores is assessed

-To determine how many cores are present in an instance, Azure Local periodically checks the number of physical cores and reports them to Azure.
+To determine how many cores are present in a system, Azure Local periodically checks the number of physical cores and reports them to Azure.
 If you're only occasionally connected or your connection is interrupted, don't worry; it can always try again later.
 Days or weeks of core data can be uploaded at once.
 Customers must connect to Azure at least once every 30 days to allow for billing.

 To manually upload core data to Azure, use the **`Sync-AzureStackHCI`** cmdlet.